 Articles, letters or research papers may be included.
-A list of all appended material should be included.
+A list of all appended material should be included and referenced.

-$\overline{\mathsf{V}}$ Clearly identify who is making the submission
+☐ Clearly identify who is making the submission

-If making a submission on behalf of an organisation, please include your name and your position within the organisation.
+If making a submission on behalf of an organisation, please include your name and your position within the organisation, and a key contact for any follow-up questions.
+Please make it clear who has authorised the submission.